Impact of Healthcare Digital Signage on Patient Engagement and Hospital Revenues | Part 3

 Fixing the doctor shortage requires a multi-pronged approach that includes innovations such as team-based care and better use of technology to make care more effective and efficient.

 Healthcare digital signage can be used to mitigate the effects of this shortage.
-Videos in waiting room displays start educating patients about their condition before they even speak to the physician, and when they do, they’ll have more meaningful, and even shorter, conversations since they better understand their condition.
+Videos in waiting room displays start educating patients about their condition before they even speak to the physician.
+When they do, they’ll have more meaningful conversations since they better understand their condition.

-Displaying health and well-being tips also helps patients with preventative care and can contribute to preventing the occurrence of chronic diseases.
+Displaying health and well-being tips also helps patients with preventive care.
+It can also contribute to preventing the occurrence of chronic diseases.
 The Arbitron report mentioned earlier found that only one-third of all visitors to the hospital were actually patients.
 Two-thirds were family members and caregivers of patients.
 Because of their current location and purpose of visit, this is the best demographic to target with preventative care messaging.

-With healthcare digital signage, hospitals have a real opportunity to reach out to everyone involved in a patient’s long-term recovery process.
+With healthcare digital signage, hospitals have a real opportunity to reach everyone involved in a patient’s recovery process.

-Integrating digital signage with EHRs creates an opportunity for engagement where the ability to listen, problem-solve and this creatively is optimal.
-Patients also look at the screens – the Northwestern University study found that patients spend 11% of their appointment time looking at the EHR.
-Designing EHRs with more interactive elements will allow patients to follow along and encourage them to be more proactive about their health.
+Integrating digital signage with EHRs creates an opportunity for engagement.
+The Northwestern University study found that patients spend 11% of their appointment time looking at the EHR.
+Designing EHRs with more interactive elements will allow patients to be more proactive about their health.

 Hospitals that prioritize efficient communication will most often have optimized operations and profitable outcomes.
-The ability of digital signage to be immediate, relevant and specific makes it one of the positive/fast ROI communication tools that a hospital can employ.
+The ability of digital signage to be immediate, relevant and specific makes it positive.
 For hospitals with cost-savings and patient satisfaction at top of mind, digital signage is an investment worth exploring.